computationalabstraction/Brack/README.md

 ```

 #### Literals
-This library wraps literal values in container called `Literals`.
+This library parses and wraps literal values in container called `Literals`.
 Every other symbol is returned in the parsed structure as string.

 There are 4 types of Literals:
 * `Number`